 Personal electronic devices used in violation of law, Board policy, administrative regulation, or approved school rules will be confiscated, turned in to the school office, and/or transferred to law enforcement officials as appropriate.
-If law enforcement does not retain the device as evidence, the device will be returned to the student or parent following parent notification, conference, detention, suspension, and/or expulsion.
+If law enforcement does not retain the device as evidence, the device will be returned to the student or parent/guardian following parent/guardian notification, conference, detention, suspension, and/or expulsion.

 Board Policy JFCEB